kr4fty/ai-rotary-encoder/README.md

 ```

 There is a new option isButtonPulldown.
 By default it is false, but in case you use ESP32 you can set it to true.
 See Multi-select example.
-It doesn't make any change for ESP8266, only ESP32.
+It doesn't make any change for ESP8266, only ESP32 and STM32F1xx.

 ```
 rotaryEncoder.isButtonPulldown = true;